-Matters relating to the creation of a post, the appointment, conditions of service and dismissal of the Chief Executive, a member of the Corporate Management Board (Tier 1 officer) and any officer directly reporting to them are matters for Council Committee, as set out in Article 8 of the Constitution.
+Matters relating to the creation of a post, the appointment, conditions of service and dismissal of the Chief Executive, a member of the Corporate Leadership Team and any Officer directly reporting to them are matters for the Senior Management Employment Committee, as set out in Article 8 of the Constitution.

-Matters relating to the creation of a post, the appointment, conditions of service and dismissal of posts below this level are for the Chief Executive and Members may not be involved (N.B. the only exception to this is that Members will be involved with the appointment of political assistants).
+Matters relating to the creation of a post, the appointment, conditions of service and dismissal of posts below this level are for the Chief Executive.
+Members may not be involved in decision making, but they may for certain roles provide advice to the interview panel (N.B.
+Members will be involved with the appointment of political assistants if the council employs such persons).

 Members must respect the fact that Officers act for the Council as a whole and must be politically neutral.
-The relationship between a Member and an officer should not be so close as to call into question the officer's political impartiality.
+The relationship between a Member and an Officer should not be so close as to call into question the Officer's political impartiality.

-25.7 Officer Advice to Party Political Groups
+25.10 Officer Advice and Support to Political Groups

-There is statutory recognition for party groups and it is common practice for such groups to give preliminary consideration to matters of Council business in advance of such matters being considered by the relevant Council decision-making body.
-Officers may properly be called upon to support and contribute to such deliberations by party groups.
+There is statutory recognition for registered political groups and it is common practice for such groups to give preliminary consideration to matters of Council business in advance of such matters being considered by the relevant Council decision-making body.
+Officers may properly be called upon to support and contribute to such deliberations by political groups.

-The support provided by officers can take many forms, ranging from a briefing meeting with a Cabinet Member or Chairman or Spokesman (either jointly or individually) prior to a meeting, to a presentation to a full party group meeting.
-Whilst in practice such officer support is likely to be in most demand from whichever party group is for the time being in control of the Council, such support is available to all party groups.
+The support provided by Officers can take many forms, ranging from a briefing meeting with a Cabinet Member or Chairman or an individual Member (either jointly or individually) prior to a meeting, to a presentation to a group meeting.
+Whilst in practice such Officer support is likely to be in most demand from whichever party group is for the time being in control of the Council, such support is available to all registered political groups.

-In providing Officer advice to Party Political groups, Members and Officers shall have regard to the following.
+In providing Officer advice to Political groups, Members and Officers shall have regard to the following.

 - (i) Officer support in these circumstances must not extend beyond providing information and advice in relation to matters of Council business.
 Officers must not be involved in advising on matters of party business.
-The observation of this distinction will be assisted if officers are not expected to be present at meetings, or parts of meetings, when matters of party business are to be discussed. - (ii) Whilst party group meetings form part of the preliminaries to Council decision-making, they are not empowered to make decisions on behalf of the Council.
-Conclusions reached at such meetings do not therefore rank as Council decisions and it is essential that they are not interpreted or acted upon as such. - (iii) Where officers provide information and advice to a party group meeting in relation to a matter of Council business, this cannot act as a substitute for providing all necessary information and advice to the relevant formal meeting when the matter in question is considered.

-(iv) The attendance of officers at a party group meeting does not confer on that meeting any official standing.
+Officers should not normally be present at meetings, or parts of meetings, when matters of party business are to be discussed. - (ii) Group meetings are not empowered to make decisions on behalf of the Council.
+Conclusions reached at such meetings are not Council decisions and should not be considered as such. - (iii) Where Officers provide information and advice to a group meeting in relation to a matter of Council business, they will still need to provide all necessary information and advice to the decision maker when a formal decision is taken. - (iv) The attendance of any Officers at a political group meeting does not confer any status on that meeting it is still a political group.

-Special care needs to be exercised whenever officers are involved in providing information and advice to a party group meeting which includes persons who are not members of the Council.
-Such persons will not be bound by the Member Code of Conduct (in particular, the provisions concerning the declaration of interests and confidentiality) and for this and other reasons officers may not be able to provide the same level of information and advice as they would to a members only meeting.
+Where an Officer attends a political group meeting they should not normally be expected to provide advice unless everyone present is an Officer or Member of the Council.
+Others are not bound by the Member Code of Conduct (in particular, the provisions concerning the declaration of interests and confidentiality) and for this and other reasons Officers may not be able to provide the same level of information and advice as they would to a Members only meeting.

-Officers must respect the confidentiality of any party group discussions at which they are present in the sense that they should not relay the content of any such discussion to another party group.
+Officers must respect the confidentiality of any political group discussions at which they are present and should not relay the content of any such discussion to a Member who is not a member of that political group.